Mongkut

-Outside Thailand, Mongkut is best known as the king in the 1951 musical and 1956 film The King and I, based on the 1946 film Anna and the King of Siamin turn based on a 1944 novel by an American author about Anna Leonowens' years at his court, from 1862 to 1867, drawn from Leonowens’ memoir.
+Mongkut (18 October 1804 – 1 October 1868) was the fourth king of Siam from the Chakri dynasty, titled Rama IV.
+He reigned from 1851 until his death in 1868.

-Siam first felt the pressure of Western expansionism during Mongkut's reign.
-Mongkut embraced Western innovations and initiated the modernization of his country, both in technology and culture—earning him the nickname "The Father of Science and Technology" in Siam.
+The reign of Mongkut was marked by significant modernization initiatives and diplomatic engagements, which played pivotal roles in shaping Siam's trajectory towards progress and international relations.
+It was during his reign that Siam first felt the pressure of Western expansionism.
+Mongkut embraced Western innovations and initiated reforms in technology, science, and culture, earning him the posthumous title "the Father of Science and Technology" in Siam.
+His accurate prediction of the total solar eclipse of 18 August 1868 — later dubbed "the King of Siam's eclipse" — demonstrated his scientific acumen and became a symbol of Siam's engagement with modern science.

 Mongkut was also known for appointing his younger brother, Prince Chutamani, as Second King, crowned in 1851 as King Pinklao.
 Mongkut told the country that Pinklao should be respected with equal honor to himself (as King Naresuan had done with his brother Ekathotsarot in 1583).
 During Mongkut's reign, the power of the House of Bunnag reached its zenith: It became the most powerful noble family of Siam.

+Mongkut is known in the West primarily through the lens of the 1951 musical The King and I and its 1956 film adaptation, in which he was portrayed by Yul Brynner.
+Brynner's performance as King Mongkut earned him the Academy Award for Best Actor at the 29th Academy Awards in 1957.

 Early life

-Mongkut (มงกุฎ, literal meaning: crown) was the second son of Prince Isarasundhorn, son of Phutthayotfa Chulalok, the first Chakri king of Siam (King Rama I) and Princess Bunreod.
+Mongkut (มงกุฎ, literal meaning: crown) was the second son of Prince Itsarasunthon, son of Phutthayotfa Chulalok, the first Chakri king of Siam (King Rama I) and Princess Bunrot.
 Mongkut was born in the Old (Thonburi) Palace in 1804, where the first son had died shortly after birth in 1801.
 He was followed by Prince Chutamani (เจ้าฟ้าจุฑามณี) in 1808.
-In 1809, Prince Isarasundhorn was crowned as Buddha Loetla Nabhalai (later styled King Rama II.)
+In 1809, Prince Itsarasunthon was crowned as Phutthaloetla Naphalai (later styled King Rama II).
 The royal family then moved to the Grand Palace.
 Thenceforth, until their own accessions as kings, the brothers (เจ้าฟ้า chaofa) were called Chao Fa Yai (เจ้าฟ้าใหญ่) and Chao Fa Noi (เจ้าฟ้าน้อย).